Aifaz22/Foot-commerce/README.md

 # Foot-commerce
 ### Work in progress

-###### todo: Final touch-up and beautification
-Primarily for football player transfers and other football related ownerships Used Django framework (models and forms primarily) and SQLite as the database
+Primarily for football player transfers and other football related auctions Used Django framework (models and forms primarily) and SQLite as the database

 ### Features: